Coweta County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover the costs.
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the unpaid towing and storage fees.
+To avoid this, take immediate action to retrieve your vehicle.

 If You Can't Afford the Fees